 Many species of wildlife can be seen while you play your round of golf including Cassowaries, Wallabies, reptiles, insects and much more.

-It still remains a fragile environment, with the locals and overseas visitors all contributing in helping to maintain a fine balance with nature.
+It still remains a fragile environment, with the locals and overseas visitors all contributing to helping to maintain a fine balance with nature.

 Rimba Irian Golf Club – Thank you’s…